Pornographic film: 1960s: Europe and United States

-On the European continent, sex films were more explicit.
 Starting in 1961, Lasse Braun was a pioneer in quality colour productions that were, in the early days, distributed by making use of his father's diplomatic privileges.
 Braun was able to accumulate funds for his lavish productions from the profit gained with so-called loops, ten-minute hardcore movies which he sold to Reuben Sturman, who distributed them to 60,000 American peep show booths.
 Braun was always on the move, and made his hardcore movies in a number of countries, including Spain, France, Sweden, Denmark and the Netherlands.

 In December 1960, American female director Doris Wishman began producing a series of eight pornographic films, or nudist films without sex scenes, including Hideout in the Sun (1960), Nude on the Moon (1961) and Diary of a Nudist (1961).
 She also produced a series of sexploitation films.

 In the 1960s, social and judicial attitudes towards the explicit depiction of sexuality began to change.
 For example, Swedish film I Am Curious (Yellow) (1967) included numerous frank nude scenes and simulated sexual intercourse.
 In one particularly controversial scene, Lena kisses her lover's flaccid penis.
 The film was exhibited in mainstream cinemas, but in 1969 it was banned in Massachusetts allegedly for being pornographic.
 The ban was challenged in the courts, with the Supreme Court of the United States ultimately declaring that the film was not obscene, paving the way for other sexually explicit films.
 Another Swedish film Language of Love (1969) was also sexually explicit, but was framed as a quasi-documentary sex educational film, which made its legal status uncertain though controversial.

 In 1969, Denmark became the first country to abolish all censorship laws, enabling pornography, including hardcore pornography.
 The example was followed by toleration in the Netherlands, also in 1969.
 There was an explosion of pornography commercially produced in those countries, including, at the very beginning, child pornography and bestiality porn.
 Now that being a pornographer was legal, there was no shortage of businessmen who invested in plant and equipment capable of turning out a mass-produced, cheap, but quality product.
 Vast amounts of this new pornography, both magazines and films, needed to be smuggled into other parts of Europe, where it was sold "under the counter" or (sometimes) shown in "members only" cinema clubs.

-In the United States, producers of pornographic films formed the Adult Film Association of America in 1969, after the release of Blue Movie by Andy Warhol, to fight against censorship, and to defend the industry against obscenity charges.
+In the United States, producers of pornographic films formed the Adult Film Association of America in 1969, following the release of Blue Movie by Andy Warhol, to fight against censorship and to defend the industry against obscenity charges.
+Shortly after the release of Blue Movie, Warhol rented the Fortune Theater in Manhattan's East Village and screened gay pornography films from June 25 to August 5, 1969.
+The theater was called "Andy Warhol's Theater: Boys to Adore Galore" and run by Warhol's associate, Gerard Malanga.
+When the police shut down another similar theater nearby, they decided to close theirs to avoid getting busted.